The 30-Minute Google Ads Audit

-A Google Ads audit can help influence your account strategy leading you to your desired goals.
-Google Ads can be a complicated platform to work in — with unlimited variables to utilize.
-In this article, I’ll run you through a quick but comprehensive process so you can get the results you want while spending less time.
+A Google Ads Audit can help influence your account strategy leading you to your desired goals.
+Unfortunately, Google Ads can be a complicated platform to work in — with unlimited variables to utilize.
+In this article, I’ll run through a quick, comprehensive process so you can quickly get the results you want.

 Review of Account Structure